shanemc92/flow-state/README.md

 # flow-state

 Build a process as a flowchart, get a runbook out of it.
+Then play the runbook and log each event.

 One HTML file, no build step, no dependencies, no network calls.
 Open it from disk or serve it as a static page.

 ## What it does